tomsch420/phd-thesis/chapters/random_events.typ

 // TODO picture where in math we are?

 Cognitive systems often operate with incomplete information.
-This is particularly evident in the core function of a cognitive agent: determining the appropriate action from an abstract description.
+This is particularly evident in the core function of a cognitive agent: determining the appropriate action from an abstract and underdetermined description.
 In essence, this involves selecting an element from a set of possible actions based on the given context.
 These sets of possible actions often exist due to a lack of information.
 Information incompleteness can manifest in various forms.
 Sets provide a useful framework for representing and manipulating this information.
-Set operations, such as union, intersection, and complement, define how to combine existing knowledge with new data.
+Set operations, such as union, intersection, and complement, define how to combine existing knowledge with new information.

 Furthermore, one of the main objectives of probabilistic models, is to reason about sets.
 The system of sets that probabilistic models can deal with is formalized in a sigma algebra.
 A sigma algebra ensures that the probability-measure behaves consistently under operations like unions, intersections, and complements of these measurable sets.

-Research has shown that events that are described by independent constraints (rules) are most likely the only events where probability estimation is tractable. @choi2020probabilistic
+Research has shown that events that are described by independent constraints (rules) are the only events where probability estimation is tractable. @choi2020probabilistic
 Spaces that are constructed by independent constraints are called product spaces.
-Understanding the shape of such events is a key competence to building (new) tractable probabilistic models.
+Understanding theese events is a key competence to building tractable probabilistic models.

 This chapter describes the development and application of a specific sigma algebra, the *product sigma algebra* tailored for the specific needs of probabilistic robot plans.
 The product sigma algebra is the sigma algebra constructed from investigating the set operations of product spaces.

 The chapter begins by formally introducing the sigma algebra.
 Subsequently, the vocabulary and concepts used for this thesis is explained.
 Next, the product algebra is defined.
 Then, important operations that are, to the best of my knowledge, nowhere found in the literature are developed.
 After that, examples are explored.
+Then, the product sigma algebra is discussed from a viewpoint of computational geometry and it is shown, that the results of the theoretical part of this chapter enable efficient reasoning about the world.
-This chapter concludes with a discussion on the implementation and a discussion on the limitations.
+This chapter concludes with a discussion on the implementation and the limitations.

 For those seeking a more practical, hands-on approach to the product sigma algebra, a complementary online resource is available.
 This resource presents the core concepts and functionalities in a concise and user-friendly format, making it accessible to a broader audience by utilizing Jupyter Books. @schierenbeck2024re